 A majority of our net revenues from wealth management services are commissions paid by wealth management product providers.
-Upon establishment of a financial product, we charge a distribution commission fee against the issuer by multiplying a pre-agreed annualized charge rate with the amount of products distributed through our online platform or offline sales network.
-We also charge recurring management fees for the management service, which are determined based on the types of financial products we distribute and calculated as either (i) pre-agreed annualized percentage with the daily outstanding balance confirmed with the issuer, prorated daily (ii) pre-agreed annualized charge rate with the amount of products distributed, prorated by the actual period length of the product, or (iii) as a percentage of the fair value of the total investment in the financial products, calculated daily.
+Upon establishment of a financial product, we charge a distribution commission fee against the issuer by multiplying a pre-agreed charge rate with the amount of products distributed through our online platform or offline sales network.
+We also charge recurring management fees for the management service, which are determined based on the types of financial products we distribute and calculated as either (i) pre-agreed percentage with the daily outstanding balance confirmed with the issuer, prorated daily (ii) pre-agreed charge rate with the amount of products distributed, prorated by the actual period length of the product, or (iii) as a percentage of the fair value of the total investment in the financial products, calculated daily.
 In addition, we receive performance-based fee income mainly for the privately raised funds we distribute.
 Performance-based fees are calculated based on the extent by which the fund's investment performance exceeds a certain threshold.
 Performance-based fees are typically calculated and recognized when the cumulative return of the fund can be determined, and is not subject to clawback provision.
-For the year ended June 30, 2021, our performance-based fees decreased to RMB16,000 (US\$2,000) from RMB6.8 million for the year ended June 30, 2020, primarily because privately raised fund products that were liquidated did not share performance fee with us in the year ended June 30, 2021.
+For the fiscal year ended June 30, 2022, our performance of the privately raised fund products that were liquidated in the fiscal year ended June 30, 2021, primarily due to the better performance of the privately raised fund products that were liquidated in the fiscal year ended June 30, 2022.